Gas Fire Cost

 Gas Fire Maintenance Cost

-A gas fire requires an annual gas safety check.
-This is designed to ensure the fire works efficiently.
-A gas safe inspector will check for the correct pressure, supply, safety, and will also check the flues and chimney to ensure everything is working correctly.
+A Gas Safe registered engineer will carry out the check, ensuring the correct pressure, supply, and safety, and will also check the flues and chimney to ensure everything is working correctly.

-Your gas fire will also need to be serviced regularly.
-This is different from a gas safety check.
-It essentially involves inspecting each part of the fire.
-It is not essential to have your gas fire serviced, but it is beneficial.
+A service involves inspecting each part of the fire.
 The service will check for potential safety hazards which could be dangerous if not spotted quickly.
-Only a gas safe engineer can perform a gas fire service.
+Again, only a Gas Safe registered engineer can perform a gas fire service.

-Servicing your gas fire regularly can save you money in the long run as small issues can be highlighted and corrected before they become a much bigger problem.
+Servicing your gas fire regularly can save you money in the long run, as small issues can be highlighted and corrected before they become a much bigger problem.
 A gas fire service will also increase the lifespan of your fire.

 Gas Fire Removal Cost